Marirapellini/anomalies_detection/README.md

 Pre-processing and Auto-encoders to detect anomalies in the BRIL detectors

 In order to run the scripts:
-1. add to the .bashrc the following: /cvmfs/sft.cern.ch/lcg/views/LCG_101/x86_64-centos7-gcc11-opt/setup.sh
+1. after having accessed to the lxplus, add to the .bashrc the following: /cvmfs/sft.cern.ch/lcg/views/LCG_101/x86_64-centos7-gcc11-opt/setup.sh
-2. set up a virtual environment on VSCode (add to the current user on lxplus the folder my_env) (https://anbasile.github.io/posts/2017-06-25-jupyter-venv/ and https://janakiev.com/blog/jupyter-virtual-envs/#add-virtual-environment-to-jupyter-notebook)
+2. set up a virtual environment on VSCode (add to the current user on lxplus the folder my_env)(https://janakiev.com/blog/jupyter-virtual-envs/#add-virtual-environment-to-jupyter-notebook)
 3. choose my_env as kernel

 In order to generate the dataframe for the BCM1F data: